 You can stay casual at Caur; veering towards active wear during the day is acceptable, but steer a bit sharper for dinners.

 Caur restaurant is helmed by chef Jaime Cisterna; the menu is influenced by traditional Atacama and Chilean cuisine, with the occasional nod to international dishes.
 The restaurant works closely with local producers, so most ingredients are sourced nearby, if not from the hotel’s own gardens.
 Spacious and softly lit, the indoor dining area is warmed by fireplaces in the winter; the outdoor, thatched-roof dining area has dramatic desert views and is cooled by the breeze.
 Sip on a selection of Chilean wines and try the guanaco meat, hominy grits and lamb stew, or fresh quinoa salads; save room for the refreshing ice-cream, made with rica-rica, a minty local herb.
-At breakfast, you’ll find a buffet of muesli, quinoa, fresh fruit, yoghurt, pastries and cooked-to-order eggs and bacon.
+At breakfast, there's an à la carte selection with healthful and indulgent choices.

 Guests have the run of a free open bar, including a selection of eminently sippable Chilean wines.
 Softly lit, decorated with artwork by local artisans, and dotted with comfy couches and overstuffed chairs, the indoor bar is just the place to curl up in as you work your way through the list.
 There’s also an outdoor bar by the pools that’s open until the evening and an outdoor lounge space next to the nightly bonfire.
 Order a minty rica-rica pisco sour or a coca-leaf pisco sour and watch the stars sparkle overhead.